 What makes things even more complicated is that people are built differently; some people have short torsos and long legs, while others have a long torso and short legs.
 This means two people who are the same height might not fit on the same bike.

 While we can’t offer a specific chart that will tell you exactly what size frame will be perfect for the dimensions of your body, what we can do is help to demystify the numbers on the geometry chart and show you how to use them to figure out the right size for you.

 A geometry chart comprises measurements of almost everything to do with the frame.
-Some of these numbers are extremely helpful in gauging whether a frame will fit your body or not, while others can be all-but ignored entirely.
+Some of these numbers are extremely helpful in gauging whether a frame will fit your body or not, while others can be ignored entirely.
 Here's a rundown of the important numbers, and what they mean.

 Top tube length and effective top tube length

 When we request bikes in for review, the first figure we look at is the top tube length or, more often, the effective top tube length.
 This is the length from the head tube to the seat tube and is the measurement most brands base their sizing around.